Savage Rifts Framework And Race List

 Battle Magus*: Similar to the Combat Mage, below, with a smaller spell list but potentially faster casting.
 Has strong ties to Dweomer by default; to change this, replace Magi of Dweomer with Master of Magic.
 (A&M, p.
 20)

-Body-Fixer/Cyber-Doc*: A medical professional who excels at patching people up and can install cybernetics.
+Body-Fixer*: A brilliant medical professional with training in both biology and technology (like the Cyber-Doc, below).
+The Body-Fixer excels at patching people up and questions about biology, and can also install cybernetics in a pinch.
 (TLPG, p.
 43)

 Bounty Hunter*: A hunter, fighter, and outdoorsman who specializes in disarming targets and bringing them in alive.
 (TLFM, p.
 5)